1. Home

 If you need to have your meter changed, moved, or adjusted, you must work with your utility to get that work done.

 You’ve probably stared at the spinning numbers on a power meter and wondered, "What does an electric meter do, and how does it calculate my energy consumption?"
 The disc in an analog meter simply spins as you pull kilowatt-hours (kWhs) of electricity from the grid.
-When the meter is read, the difference between two readings—the current reading and the previous reading—is how your utility company determines your energy usage and the amount they should bill.
+When the meter is read, the difference between two readings — the current reading and the previous reading — is how your utility company determines your energy usage and the amount they should bill.

-If you decide to install a solar power system, your utility may require you to swap your old meter for a new meter.
+If you decide to install a solar power system, your utility may require you to swap your old meter for a new one.
 If you live in an area with net metering, the new solar meter will help determine how much electricity you are pulling from the utility, as well as how much energy you are feeding back into the grid.

 How an analog electric meter works